igtampe/Igtampe.Redistributables/Igtampe.Redistributables.ASPControllers/Readme.md

 # Controllers

-Common abstract controllers that can handle a few reusable functions involving other objects in the IgtampeCommons.
+Common abstract controllers that can handle a few reusable functions involving other objects in the Redistributables.

+**Most if not all functionality of these controllers were moved to the Actions portion of the Redistributables project rewrite.
+Do consider taking a look at the code there for more information!**

 ## ErrorResultControllerBase
 A base controller that has shortcuts to generate IActionResults using ErrorResults.
 This also includes a few shortcuts for NotFound() results involving objects, and a shortcut to generate a 418 (I'm Teapot).